top of page

 Andrew Ketel comments,

-“Often we look at these experiences in a negative light.
+“Often, we look at these experiences in a negative light.
 But these are not experiences, which are tailored to see you fail, but rather they are allowed to see what you are made of (Deut.
 8:2-3, Ps.
 11:5, Pirkei Avot 5:4).
 It is G-d’s method of “testing” you for the purpose He has ordained for you to fulfill. . . we must realize that this temptation is not meant to make us sin, but rather it is meant to enable us to conquer sin, which in turn makes us better or stronger for the work ahead (I Cor.
 10:13)… we should embrace these times because though them we should realize there is an awesome task awaiting us.”
 Andrew Ketel, Kehilat Beit Mashiach [27]

 We can become the Guf HaMashiach, the Body of the Messiah, through our own bittul, becoming conduits for the Spirit of Mashiach to manifest its power into the world.
 Pirkei Avot says,

-“Do His will as though it were your will, so that He will do your will as though it were His.
-Set aside your will in the face of His will, so that he may set aside the will of others for the sake of your will.”
+“Do His will as though it were your will so that He will do your will as though it were His.
+Set aside your will in the face of His will so that he may set aside the will of others for the sake of your will.”
 Pirkei Avot 2:4, Sefaria.org [28]

 Similarly, it may be assumed that all of these temptations were easy for Yeshua to overcome.
 We may think that the challenges he faced were minor hurdles for him.
 This point of view actually diminishes Yeshua.
 Yeshua even prayed if there were another way, another route,

-“And going a little farther he fell on his face and prayed, saying, “My Father, if it be possible, let this cup pass from me; nevertheless, not as I will, but as you will.”
+“And going a little farther, he fell on his face and prayed, saying, “My Father, if it be possible, let this cup pass from me; nevertheless, not as I will, but as you will.”
 Matthew 26:39, ESV

-He surrendered his will completely to HaShem’s will, and in doing so, overcame sin and temptation for Israel and the world.
+He surrendered his will completely to HaShem’s will and, in doing so, overcame sin and temptation for Israel and the world.
 The Pesikta d’Rav Kahana says,

 “Why was the Torah given in the desert?
 To teach us that if a person does not surrender himself to it like the desert, he cannot merit the words of Torah.
 And to teach us that just as the desert is endless, so is the Torah without end.”
 Pesikta d’Rav Kahana, cited at Chabad.org [29]